 Try to work in Focus Mode, Full Mode, or Resizable Mode most of the time, as they only show a single device at a time.
 Use Responsive Mode only when checking the responsiveness of your website on multiple devices.

-The Full Mode and Resizable Mode buttons are located towards the left of the toolbar.
+The Full Mode and Resizable Mode buttons are located on the right side of the Workspace Toolbar.